jsonmaur/namor.js/readme.md

     <br> <br> <br>
 </div>

-A name generator for Javascript that generates random, url-friendly names.
+A name generator for Node that generates random, url-friendly names.
 This comes in handy if you need to generate unique subdomains (like Heroku does), or unique names for anything else.
 It can check against a reserved word list to prevent malicious subdomains, and generate names of a rugged nature.

 > _Please Note: Generated names are not always guaranteed to be unique.
 To reduce the chances of collision, you can increase the length of the trailing number ([see here for collision stats](#collision)).
 Always be sure to check your database before assuming a generated value is unique._